-iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course students graduate and take amazing photos.
-This photography for beginners guide gives us a chance to look back over these years and answer the most common questions you probably have as a new photographer.
+iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 The sensor records these light waves and interprets them into a digital signal converting them to what we see as a photograph.

-When learning photography for beginners it’s important to know there are two popular types of digital cameras are DSLR (Digital Single Lens Reflex) and Mirrorless.
+The two most popular types of digital cameras are DSLR (Digital Single Lens Reflex) and Mirrorless.

 The main difference between the two is that a mirrorless camera has no built-in reflex mirror.
 This mirror reflects some of the light coming into the lens that allows the photographer to look through a viewfinder to see what the lens is seeing.

-Listen to our podcast about the pros and cons of DSLR & Mirrorless cameras…
+Listen to our podcast about common differences between DSLR and Mirrorless cameras.

 There are 3 main components to consider when taking a photo – aperture, shutter speed and ISO.